-However, as Members in Public Practice will need to meet the requirements of these provisions from the effective date (i.e. for periods beginning on or after 1 January 2019), APESB is encouraging Members and Firms to consider how the new requirements will impact their current plans for audit partner rotation during the 2018 calendar year.
+However, as Members in Public Practice will need to meet the requirements of these provisions from the effective date (i.e. for periods beginning on or after 1 January 2019), APESB is encouraging Members and Firms to consider how the new requirements will impact their current plans for audit partner rotation now.

-Note that there is transitional relief for Engagement Partners who perform audits and reviews for PIEs, such as Listed Entities or APRA regulated entities, where a shorter cooling-off period is mandated by laws or regulations (refer to the section Key changes to audit partner rotation requirements above and Question 3).
+Note that there is transitional relief for Engagement Partners who perform audits and reviews for PIEs, such as Listed Entities or APRA related entities, where a shorter cooling-off period is mandated by laws or regulations (refer to the section Key changes to audit partner rotation requirements above and Question 3).